Recently this desperate message with a subject line Dishwasher Disaster! washed up in my inbox.

 I came this close to ignoring that message because I didn’t have much to go on.
 There are so many variables like:

-Is the water especially hard where Katherine and nameless live?
+Is the water especially hard where Katherine and Nameless live?
 Is Katherine using a rinse aid along with her detergent?
 Did what’s-his-name unwittingly double up on the detergent?
-Was the the water coming into the dishwasher hot enough from the first moment?
+Was the water coming into the dishwasher hot enough from the first moment?

 But then I stopped short, knowing the first thing I’d try if this were a problem in my kitchen.

-Dear Katherine: I can’t be sure but it’s possible the surfaces of the dishes and glassware have become permanently etched.
+Dear Katherine: I can’t be sure but it’s possible the surfaces of the dishes and glassware have become permanently etched as a result of using far too much dishwasher detergent without enough acid from food particles that dishwashers count on to properly activate the detergent.
 Just one theory, hope it’s not true.